bingeli1212/nitrile-preview/doc/DOC-diagram.md

 + ellipse

   This return a path expressing an ellipse.
-The syntax
-  is: &ellipse(center,xradius,yradius).
+The syntax is: &ellipse(center,xradius,yradius).

 + rectangle

   This returns a path expressing a rectangle between to points.
 The syntax is: &rectangle(point1,point2)

 + triangle

   This returns a path expressing a triangle of three points.
 The syntax is: &triangle(point1,point2,point3)

-+ line
++ polyline

   This returns a path expressing a polyline.
-Note that the path is closed.
-The syntax is:
+The syntax is: &line(point1,point2,point3,...)
-  &line(point1,point2,point3,...)

 + arctravel{center,start_point,sweep_angle}

   This returns a path that draws an arc.
 The arc is to start at the point 'p' that is at a circle centered at 'center'.
 The arc is then to trace out part of the circle by following an angle equal to 'sweep_a' number of degrees.
 Positive 'sweep_a' is to trace in anti-clockwise direction and negative 'sweep_a' is to trace in clockwise direction.

 + arcspan{center,start_point,end_point}

   Similar to 'arc', this function is the return a path that draws an arc.
 The arc is to start at the point 'p' that is at a circle centered at 'center'.
 The arc is then to trace out part of the circle, always in the direction of anti-clockwise direction, until it meats the point 'q'.
 If 'q' is found to be closer or further away from 'center', then the tracing stops as soon as it intersects with the radius-ray that passes through 'q'.

 + arcsweep{center,r,start_angle,sweep_angle}

   Similar to 'arc', this function is to return a path that is to sweep across a given angle starting from known angle.
-The center of the arc is 'center',
-  'r' is the radius of the arc, the 'start_a' is the starting angle, and 'sweep_a' is the angle to sweep across in the counter counter-clockwise direction.
+The center of the arc is 'center', 'r' is the radius of the arc, the 'start_a' is the starting angle, and 'sweep_a' is the angle to sweep across in the counter counter-clockwise direction.

 + cylinder

   This expresses a upright cylinder drawn with an ellipse at the bottom, with xradius/yradius, and a given height.
 The syntax is: &cylinder(center,xradius,yradius,height)

 + ymirror

   This returns a new path that is a mirror image of a given path.
 The first argument is the old path, and the second argument is a scalar that is a value on X-axis.
 The following example returns a new path that is a mirrored image of 'a' off the x-axis.

   ```
     path a = ...